amrhssn/teneNCE/README.md

 ```

 Replace `<dataset_name>` with one of the available options (`enron`, `facebook`, `colab`).
-For example, to run the code on the _Facebook_ dataset, use:
+For example, to run the code on the _Enron_ dataset, use:
 ```bash
 python main.py --dataset_name enron
 ```